SlejmUr/TarkovServer/README.md

 Build=>(Re-)Build Solution

 ## Linux Support
-I planning to add a linux support (If most of the stuff done) on this project, If you want to help me with this DM me on Discord!\
+I planning to add a linux support (If most of the stuff done) on this project, If you want to help me with this DM me on Discord!
-SlejmUr#4007
+(I'm on Altered Escape,JET, MTGA Discord)

 ## Mod/Plugin support
 You can add your or anyone plugin, but be careful cus they can use any malicius code.\